achen120/midterm/README.md

  - Financial Crisis for lack of Personal Finance management skills
  - Poor living standard for limited mind and thought

-If the poor education situation in Baltimore is a result of high Poverty plus the poor education can actually lead to higher poverty rate, the issue falls into a vicious cycle and the situation would becomes worse in the future; it would hinder the development of Baltimore.
-Therefore, in this project, we are trying to find where exactly the poverty affect Baltimore students from receiving good Education and what should government do within their capability.
-In

 # Why is this a Challenge/Problem?